HdkTkhs/Vmol/README.md

 # Prerequisite
 * Compilation of 'Vmol' requires that [FFTW](https://www.fftw.org) and [pFFT](https://github.com/mpip/pfft) are being installed.
 * Compilation of 'Vmol' requires Intel Math Kernel Libraries (MKL).
-* At the end of the 'Vmol' source code, 'Vmol' includes 'ext_routines.f' file (not provided in the distribution), to incorporates the subroutines and functions provided in 'Numerical Recipes' by William H. Press, et al (Cambridge University Press).
+* At the end of the 'Vmol' source code, 'Vmol' includes 'ext_routines.f' file (not provided in the distribution due to the copyright issues), to incorporates the subroutines and functions provided in 'Numerical Recipes' by William H. Press, et al (Cambridge University Press).
 Explicitly, it contains the following programs:
   1. LSFIT.f (Least-Square Fitting)
   2. GAUSSJ.f (matrix inversion using Gauss Jordan elimination)